 Life Care community offers a responsible approach to retirement planning that lets individuals secure a comfortable home and positive lifestyle, while at the same time safeguarding their assets through a plan designed to limit long-term healthcare costs.

 Type A "Extensive" Life Care.
 Laurel Lake offers Type A "Extensive" Life Care, the most comprehensive residency plan available.
 With the payment of an initial entrance fee and monthly service fees, Laurel Lake residents with Type A plans need not worry about the potentially devastating effects of a long-term nursing home stay on their finances.
 Their contract assures them unlimited days in the community’s assisted living or skilled nursing facilities, at little extra cost.

 Type B "Modified" Fee-for-Service Plan.
 Laurel Lake also offers a Type B "Modified" Fee-for-Service plan, with lower entrance and monthly fees.
 This option is often attractive to those who may already have long-term care insurance policies.

 Pre-residency Life Care.
-An innovative new option for adults age 55-70, Laurel Lake's Pre-residency Life Care Program offers members a comprehensive package of assisted living, rehabilitation and long-term care services at Laurel Lake, available whenever needed before moving to Laurel Lake, at discounted per-diem rates.
-Members are guaranteed Life Care coverage if they move in before age 75.
+An innovative option for adults age 55-70, Laurel Lake's Pre-residency Life Care Program offers members a comprehensive package of assisted living, rehabilitation and long-term care services at Laurel Lake, available whenever needed before moving to Laurel Lake, at discounted per-diem rates.
+Members are guaranteed Type A Life Care coverage if they move in before age 75.
 Their Pre-residency Life Care membership fee will be applied to their entrance fee upon move-in.

 When was Laurel Lake established?